Zarghoon2122/Elk_Project/README.md

 What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+-  In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 -  name: install filebeat deb
    command: dpkg -i filebeat-7.4.0-amd64.d